RarelyCharlie/rarelycharlie.github.io/books.md

 #### Irvin D. Yalom (2009) _The Gift of Therapy: An Open Letter to a New Generation of Therapists and their Patients_

 A fascinating insight into the mind of a very experienced therapist.
 It shows how psychotherapy (mostly long-term existential therapy and group therapy) builds on the very basic techniques of active listening.

-In 85 short chapters, with little jargon and many anecdotes and quotes.
+85 short chapters, with little jargon and many anecdotes and quotes.

 #### Paul Moloney (2013) _The Therapy Industry: The Irresistible Rise of the Talking Cure and Why It Doesn’t Work_

 Well researched and detailed critique of all forms of psychotherapy by an experienced practising psychologist.

 [Google Books](https://books.google.com/books/about/The_Gift_of_Therapy.html?id=yEnodbQ-u3MC)
+{.links}

 #### Danny Wedding and Raymond J. Corsini (2014) _Case Studies in Psychotherapy_

 A collection of case studies illustrating different approaches to psychotherapy, with transcripts of actual therapy sessions.
 The therapists are all experts in their respective approaches, and they explain their thinking as they work with each client.

 [Google Books](https://books.google.com/books?id=R8rZbvAnpnoC)
+{.links}